 Part of the caravan park was converted into a garden in late 2022, funded with £150,000 from Westmorland and a £180,000 lottery grant.
 The garden opened in early 2023, with local charity Growing Well managing the project, and it is hoped that the project will offer volunteering opportunities to people whose health might benefit from the experience.
-Produce from the garden is expected to be sold in the service area.
+Produce from the garden is sold in the service area.

 |Burton-in-Kendal (M6 northbound, 21 miles)|

 |Services on the M6||Southwaite (26 miles)|